 We all can be assured there is nothing so permanent as a "temporary" government program.
 So you pharmacists just keep on telling your tall tales-and I will exercise my right (while I still have it) to use a different dispensary.

-Review about: Walmart Prescription Refill.
+Product or Service Mentioned: Walmart Prescription Refill.